opendialogai/opendialog/docker/od-demo/readme.md

 This will run all database migration files, set up the webchat settings, optionally load all conversations and create the default admin user (if not already created)

+If you need a newer copy of the same image, power down the app with

+ `docker-compose down`

+pull then new image

+`docker pull opendialogai/opendialog:dev`

+replacing dev with the tag you are interested in and then start it up again.

+` docker-compose up -d --force-recreate app`

 ## Including Docker builds in your CI process